Home Featured Mums Of Mothers who Leave their Children Behind to Come Work in Our...

 Angelina had come for a ‘kibarua’ in my house for the day.
 She went on to share with me how her two daughters – aged 16 years and 13 years – were being raised by her elder sister.

-Apparently, her daughter had been found engaging in some mischief by her aunt and after being reprimanded about it, she’d threatened her aunt with statements to the effect that “nitarudi kwetu”.
+Apparently, her daughter had been found engaging in some devious behavior and after being reprimanded about it, she had threatened her aunt with statements to the effect that “nitarudi kwetu”.
+(I’ll return to my home)

 I continued listening to her.

 “Mimi nafanya vibarua.
 Naosha nguo, nachota maji na hata mjengo naenda kama iko kazi.
 Sibagui.
 Mimi kazi yoyote najua, ninafanya.
-Ile tu yenye sifanyi ni ile mbaya ya wamama lakini ingine yote mimi nafanya,” she said.
+Ile tu yenye sifanyi ni ile ya kuuza mwili lakini ingine yote mimi nafanya,” she said.
+(I undertake lots of menial work for pay.
+I don’t choose.
+The only job I cannot do is that which involves selling my body).

 I nodded understandingly.